How Long to Cook Drumsticks at 375 Degrees Fahrenheit

 Sauces and Dips: Elevating the Flavor Profile

 Don't forget the sauces and dips!
-A simple BBQ sauce or honey mustard is always a good choice, but you can also get creative with something like a mango salsa or a spicy ranch dip.
+A simple bbq sauce or honey mustard is always a good choice, but you can also get creative with something like a mango salsa or a spicy ranch dip.
 Let your imagination run wild and explore different flavor combinations.

 Presentation: Adding Visual Appeal